- View Applications Status for the 2015 Fall Term of the Science Undergraduate Laboratory Internships (SULI) Program here.

 The Science Undergraduate Laboratory Internship (SULI) program encourages undergraduate students to pursue science, technology, engineering, and mathematics (STEM) careers by providing research experiences at the Department of Energy (DOE) laboratories.
-Selected students participate as interns appointed at one of 16 participating DOE laboratories.
+Selected students participate as interns appointed at one of 17 participating DOE laboratories/facilities.
 They perform research, under the guidance of laboratory staff scientists or engineers, on projects supporting the DOE mission.

-The SULI program is sponsored and managed by the DOE Office of Science’s, Office of Workforce Development for Teachers and Scientists (WDTS) in collaboration with the DOE laboratories.
+The SULI program is sponsored and managed by the DOE Office of Science’s, Office of Workforce Development for Teachers and Scientists (WDTS) in collaboration with the DOE laboratories/facilities.

 Applications for the SULI program are solicited annually for three separate internship terms.
 Internship appointments are 10 weeks in duration for the Summer Term (May through August) or 16 weeks in duration for the Fall (August through December) and Spring (January through May) Terms.
-Each DOE laboratory offers different research opportunities; not all DOE laboratories offer internships during the Fall and Spring Terms.
+Each DOE laboratory/facility offers different research opportunities; not all DOE laboratories/facilities offer internships during the Fall and Spring Terms.

 2009 Participants, DOE Office of Science, Science Undergraduate Laboratory Internship Program (SULI) (258KB)